racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Packages/Home/QPCreate.md

 # Creating a Q-Package

-A Q-Package is a package that you install in PyLabs 5.
+A Q-Package is a package that you install in Pylabs 5.
 Each Q-Package is defined by the domain it belongs to, by its name and by its version.
 A build number further specifies the build of the Q-Package, but no Q-Packages that only differ in the build number can coexist on the same system.

 A Q-Package consist of two parts: